YosysHQ/apicula/readme.md

 From there, compile a blinky.

 The example below is for the Trenz TEC0117.
-For other devices, use the model numbers listed above for `--device`, and replace `tec0117` with `runber` or `tangnano` accordingly.
+For other devices, use the model numbers listed above for `--device`, and replace `tec0117` with `runber`, `tangnano` or `honeycomb` accordingly.
 You can also use the Makefile in the examples folder to build the examples.

 ```bash